freeCodeCamp/freeCodeCamp/guide/english/c/Structured data types/index.md

 ## A few more tricks
 * When you create a pointer to a structure using the `&` operator you can use the special `->` infix operator to deference it.
 This is very used for example when working with linked lists in C
 * The new defined type can be used just as other basic types for almost everything.
 Try for example to create an array of type `student` and see how it works.
-* Structs can be copied or assigned but you can not compare them!
+* Structs can be copied or assigned but you can not compare them i.e. the c compiler does not provide the facility to compare structs but you can always write your own comparison function!